bioboot/bimm143_F18/index.md

 All announcements regarding the course will be by email to your UCSD address.

 ## Office hours & location:
-Alena (Email: <amartsul@ucsd.edu>) will hold office hours on Wednesdays and Thursdays from 3-4pm in a location to be announced in Lecture 1.
+Alena (Email: <amartsul@ucsd.edu>) will hold office hours in the Muir Biology building Rm.
+3266.
+Please sign up for your [preferred time](https://doodle.com/poll/ufndcggf7ehv2pge){:.no-push-state}.

 From week 3 onward Barry will hold an additional informal office hour from 12-1pm at the Mandeville coffee cart (a.k.a.
 Art of Espresso) [Map](https://goo.gl/maps/ZecfgoF8qas){:.no-push-state}.